 Medication Evaluation and Management Services

 Medication Evaluation and Management Services are provided to those in need of medication to treat various mental health conditions.
-Our medical staff consists of psychiatrists and advanced registered nurse practitioners who are licensed to prescribe and monitor medications.
-This service is also provided via telehealth equipment with providers who practice outside of Iowa but who have an Iowa license to practice.
+Our medical staff consists of psychiatrists and advanced registered psychiatric nurse practitioners who are licensed to prescribe and monitor medications.
+This service is also provided via telehealth with providers who are outside of our community but who have an Iowa license to practice.

 Outreach Services are provided to those with a serious and persistent mental illness to prevent or reduce the frequency and duration of inpatient hospitalizations and/or placement in more restrictive levels of care, e.g. group homes or residential placements.
 Services include medication monitoring, daily living skills training, crisis intervention and other related services.
 These services are provided in the home or in the community.

 School Based Mental Health Services

 School Based Mental Health Services are provided to eligible students in the school setting.
 Evaluations, short term mental health treatment, information and referral services and group therapy services are available.